-Download the FMJ report here.
-In its latest issue, FMJ magazine worked with Great Forest to offer a deep dive into waste audits.
+Download the FMJ article In its latest issue, FMJ magazine worked with Great Forest to offer a deep dive into waste audits.
 The report, Getting to the Bottom of Waste, uses data and case studies pulled from hundreds of Great Forest waste audit investigations conducted around the world each year.
-It summarizes everything a facility manager or sustainability officer needs … Continue reading Waste Audits: Everything A Facility Manager Needs To Know, With Hard Data and Case Studies
+It summarizes everything a facility manager or sustainability officer needs to … Continue reading Waste Data: Everything A Facility Manager Needs To Know About Waste Audits

 This year’s Waste Expo included a terrific discussion on the importance of data, featuring Great Forest’s director of national accounts Joe Romuno and three other industry colleagues (shout out to Chris Ronson, Re-TRAC; Steve Steven, Rehrig Pacific; and Emily Covan, Recyclist.)
 If you missed it, listen to Joe now on “New Data – Who Dis?
 What Data Collection Can Do for You” … Continue reading Listen: “Data is everything right now” – Great Forest on Waste 360 Podcast

-In response to rising waste costs and the passing of the waste audits San Francisco mandate in December 2018 (requiring the city’s largest waste generators to conduct waste audits every three years), Great Forest CEO Ross Guberman tells leading industry news source Waste Dive that businesses should take control.
-Why wait until you are fined or … Continue reading Waste Audits San Francisco Mandate – Great Forest CEO Calls on Businesses to Take Control
+In response to rising waste costs and the passing of the waste audits San Francisco mandate in December 2018 (requiring the city’s largest waste generators to conduct waste audits every three years), Great Forest tells industry news source Waste Dive that businesses should take control.
+Why wait until you are fined or forced to do a waste … Continue reading Waste Audits San Francisco Mandate – Great Forest Calls on Businesses to Take Control

 What is in your trash?
 A Great Forest study based on 100 commercial waste audits revealed that 77% of what is usually thrown out as trash is NOT trash at all but recyclable materials.